Arshya80k/mydata-analysis-project/README.md

-# Breast Cancer Clinical Data Analysis
+# Breast Cancer Gene Data Analysis

-This project analyses clinical data from 1903 breast cancer patients to explore survival rates, tumor stages, and gene expression profiles (BRCA1, TP53, etc.).
+This is my first mini solo project to exercises my newly learned skills technical skills in data analysis.

 ## Key Biological Questions
 1. How do expression levels of BRCA1, TP53, ERBB2, and EGFR shift as a tumour progresses from Stage 0 to Stage IV?